sparkflows-dev/writing-new-node/README.md

-# Writing new Nodes/Processors for Fire
+# Overview

+Fire Insights allows you to write your own Node/Processors in Spark/Java/Scala and plug them into Fire Insights.
+They appear within the Fire Insights Workflow Editor and users can use them like any other Processor.

-This repository contains a sample Node based on which new nodes can be created.
-This Node can be placed in the sparkflows web server and executed.
+This repository contains a few sample Processors.
+New processors can be written similarly.
+The jar file for the new Processors can be placed in Fire and they can be used like any other Processor available in Fire.

-For more examples on nodes in Sparkflows, refer:
+For more examples on writing nodes in Sparkflows, refer:

 - https://github.com/sparkflows/sparkflows-stanfordcorenlp

-# Spark 1.X / Spark 2.X

-This repo has a master branch and spark-2.x.

-- Master branch is for Spark 1.6.x
-- spark-2.x is for Spark 2.1.x

 ## Directory Contents